About Jeff Michaels

 Jeff is an accomplished genealogist and has written and self-published two books on his own family history.
 His latest venture is a genealogical research service called Roots & Branches.
 Find out more by clicking on the Roots & Branches button on the top tool bar.

-His other interests include an occasional game of chess and once coached a Jr/Sr high school chess team to several championships in a competitive interscholastic league.
-United States military history is another life-long pursuit, especially the American Revolution and the US Navy.
+His other interests include a growing collection of antique classic books, writing, and an occasional game of chess.
+He once coached a Jr/Sr high school chess team to several championships in a competitive interscholastic league.
 In addition, he gains satisfaction through finding, restoring, and using antique hand tools.

 Reach Jeff: